 It’s not just the gender dynamics of STEM fields that karate has prepared me for: I see deep connections between STEM and karate.
 For instance, in order to perform karate moves properly you need to understand the physics behind how momentum works.
 Momentum is important in karate because you want to make sure that you are putting the correct amount of force into your punch at the correct time.
 Another example of how karate relates to STEM is pressure points.
 You must have a good understanding of the human body to understand where to apply force on a pressure point and why it works.
 Understanding why it works helps immensely in being able to locate the pressure point.
 Lastly, being able to locate your center of gravity is immensely important.
 This is because in karate there are different stances you may fight in; all of these stances require your center of gravity to be aligned in certain angles towards your opponent.
-Karate furthered my interest in STEM.
+Karate furthered my interest in STEM.[Okay, Riya, we think you’re on to something really interesting here, but it needs to be pushed a bit further.

+The first half of this essay is great, it’s in the moment, vivid, and makes us cheer for your success.
+That’s awesome.
+Accept our changes to make it flow better for the next draft.
+Then, let’s cut that second to last paragraph that’s just repeating or re-wording what’s already been said.

+Then, let’s explore this idea of momentum and pressure, and how those relate to your obvious interest in promoting women’s empowerment in STEM.
+In addition to talking about how the physics concept of momentum is a through line between your passion for Karate and STEM, let’s talk about how momentum is also important in the realm of advocating for girls getting involved in STEM.
+Have you taken action to encourage girls to explore STEM?
+If so, how?
+How has momentum played a part in that advocacy?

+The same thing goes for the idea of pressure points.
+Have you felt pressure to take certain paths in your life, and used your persistence and deftness to push back?
+How?

+Once we’ve established that connection, let’s try to again go beyond the literal physics/STEM-related topic of pressure/anatomy, and dig for a deeper connection about how you see yourself pressuring institutions and driving cultural change in the direction of women’s empowerment in STEM in the future.
+How will you do that in college?
+How do you envision yourself using the expanded resources of a university environment to keep that pressure on?

+Give this a try for the second half of this essay for the next draft.
+Looking forward to it!